 Statins are used by about 25 percent of Americans 45 years and older.
 Between six and seven million people in the UK take statin drugs every day.
 But what are they used for?
 What disease or disorder in our society motivates drug therapy for such a large proportion of the population?
 In short, statins are prescribed by doctors to help protect healthy but high-risk people from heart disease and to prevent heart attacks and strokes in people who have already been diagnosed with cardiovascular disease.

 One has to wonder what gives medical professionals the right to prescribe therapy to such a huge number of people?
 Firstly, prove of efficacy must be substantial and there is really no room for any doubt.
 You would expect such therapy to significantly lessen the burden of disease and to prolong life.
 Secondly, it has to be absolutely proven that such treatment does not cause harm.
-If we trust regulatory authorities, we will have to assume this is true for statin drugs.
+If we trust regulatory authorities, we will have to assume this is not true for statin drugs.

 Approximately 65 thousand patients were included in the primary prevention trials, 65 percent were men and 35 percent were women.
 Taken together, all-cause mortality rate was 11.4 per one thousand person years among people on placebo and 10.7 per one thousand patient years on people on statins.
 This difference is not statistically significant.
 Furthermore, there was no relationship between the amount of reduction of LDL-cholesterol and all-cause mortality.
 So, shockingly some might say, the evidence that statin drugs prolong life among healthy people with increased risk of cardiovascular disease is nonexistent.